 I would like to introduce you to a project that offers mental health support to children and families in Primary and Secondary schools called the Hope Project (Helping Our Pupils’ Emotions).

-Hope has been developed over the past five years and has positive outcomes for children that have an emotional need for support.
-The project trains school staff to understand the mental health of young people and enhance their supportive, listening skills.
+The Hope Project has been developed over the past five years and has positive outcomes for children that have an emotional need for support.
+The Hope project trains school staff to understand the mental health of young people and enhance their supportive, listening skills.
 This provision delivered in school complements a whole school approach to positive health and psychological wellbeing.
 The project/school offers a safe space in an environment the child feels comfortable.
 This has additional benefits such as the adults’ familiarity with the child/family which aids the trusting relationship.

 Many schools are noticing the lack of resources to support pupils’ emotional needs and an increasing wait for services to get involved (http://www.theguardian.com/education/2014/apr/15/pupils-mental-health-cuts-services-stress-teachers).
 Knowing how to manage students’ strong emotions and crises has been invaluable to many schools.
 That is what Hope Project provides.